 What does a dietician do?

-These specialists will assess your needs, develop personalised eating plans and provide nutrition counselling and support to individuals and groups.
+These specialists will assess your needs, develop personalised eating plans, and provide nutrition counselling and support to individuals and groups.
 They also translate scientific information into practical advice that you can implement as part of your everyday life.

 What does a sports nutritionist do?

-It is important to note that the term ‘nutritionist’ is not regulated – therefore, this title can be used by people with varying levels of education (including dietitians), who provide a range of services related to nutrition.
+It is important to note that the term ‘nutritionist’ is not regulated – therefore, this title can be used by people with varying levels of education (including dieticians), who provide a range of services related to nutrition.

 The importance of a balanced diet